We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 TorGuard settled to “use commercially reasonable efforts to block BitTorrent traffic on its servers in the United States using firewall technology.”

-Third, TorGuard is not the only VPN to be sued by major film studios and settle to block traffic on US servers.
-In January 2022 VPN Unlimited similarly agreed to block BitTorrent and even more torrenting websites, including PirateBay and Popcorn Time.
+There’s also a precedent for this arrangement: in January of the same year, VPN Unlimited similarly agreed to block BitTorrent and even more torrenting websites, including PirateBay and Popcorn Time.

 Device Compatibility